 Harnessing the Untapped Value of your Employees

 The finance and insurance companies have access to a large talent pool.
 In the United States, according to Selectusa.com, a site managed by the U.S. Department of Commerce, the two sectors employed more than 6 million people in 2015.
 Across the pond, the City A.M. newspaper puts UK’s number at 2.2 million workers.
-Harnessing these people’s industry knowledge, experience and strengths can bring about substantial disruption.
+Harnessing these people’s industry knowledge, experience and strengths can bring about substantial disruption in financial services.

 Through a collaborative corporate idea management platform, companies can foster an encouraging environment for intrapreneurship, and empower their employees to submit ideas and assume guiding roles in turning such ideas into initiatives.
 Their suggestions can create tools that accelerate time-to-market and facilitate technology agility that supports future innovations, not just for individual firms but for the industry as a whole.